juba/rainette/README.md

 ## Tell me more

 Vignettes should be available soon.
 Well, one day.
+In fact, there's already [one in french](https://juba.github.io/rainette/articles/introduction_usage.html).

 ## Credits

 This classification method has been created by Max Reinert, and is described in several articles.
 Here are two references :

 - Reinert M, Une méthode de classification descendante hiérarchique : application à l'analyse lexicale par contexte, Cahiers de l'analyse des données, Volume 8, Numéro 2, 1983. <http://www.numdam.org/item/?id=CAD_1983__8_2_187_0>
 - Reinert M., Alceste une méthodologie d'analyse des données textuelles et une application: Aurelia De Gerard De Nerval, Bulletin de Méthodologie Sociologique, Volume 26, Numéro 1, 1990. <https://doi.org/10.1177/075910639002600103>

 Thanks to Pierre Ratineau, the author of [Iramuteq](http://www.iramuteq.org/), for providing it as free software and open source.
 Even if the R code has been almost entirely rewritten, it has been a precious resource to understand the algorithms.